sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-businessbuilder2-dataset/data-warehouse-cloud-businessbuilder2-dataset.md

 ![T02 - Picture 07](T02 - Picture 07.png)

 > You have completed the second tutorial of this group!
-Now you know how to create an analytical dataset in the Business Builder of SAP Data Warehouse cloud.
+Now you know how to create an analytical dataset in the Business Builder of SAP Datasphere.

 > Learn in the next tutorial how to create a dimension in the Business Builder.